Quick history of Spray Foam Insulation

 Spay foam was accidentally invented in 1937 by Otto Bayer when he successfully synthesized polyurethane foam by mixing wet chemicals to create dry foam.
 It was not until 1979 that spray foam was first used as building insulation.
 Today NASA insulates the space shuttle and fuel tanks with 2-pound spray foam insulation to strengthen the shuttle and protect it from heat.

-Different types of foam insulation are used around central Texas as a seamless flat roof coating, for raising concrete slabs, in wall cavities, and attics.
+Different types of foam insulation are used around Austin Texas as a seamless flat roof coating, for raising concrete slabs, in wall cavities, and attics.

 What is spray foam made of?